conda/conda-standalone/README.md

   Not recommended with multiple conda installations when softlinks are enabled.
 - `--remove-config-files {user,system,all}`:
-   Removes all .condarc files. `user` removes the files inside the current user's home directory and `system` removes all files outside of that directory.Not recommended when multiple conda installations are on the system or when running on an environments directory.
+   Removes all .condarc files. `user` removes the files inside the current user's home directory and `system` removes all files outside of that directory.
+Not recommended when multiple conda installations are on the system or when running on an environments directory.
 - `--remove-user-data`:
   Removes the ~/.conda directory.
 Not recommended when multiple conda installations are installed